Abhishek416/i3-setup/README.md

 ## Additional note
 I may have missed somethings while writing this file so just help yourself from internet and other places.
 I have installed it on top of xfce.
 So I have made Alt Key as mod. and i3-gaps(package to have gaps b/w windows) is not in main repo in ubuntu.
 Follow this  `https://benjames.io/2017/09/03/installing-i3-gaps-on-ubuntu-16-04/` tutorial to install it.
+I am using py3status instead of i3status and i3bar.
+Make changes in `~/.config/i3/config` accordinly if you want to use i3status or i3bar.

 ## Intstallation